delftdata/s3j-adaptive-similarity-joins/README.md

 ```

 Remember to first call `setup` in case the flink cluster is fresh, so it has the jars needed for the jobs.
 Then you may call the `start` route to start the join job.

+## Running S<sup>3</sup>J and the experiments

+With access to a Kubernetes cluster, you can setup all the needed components by running the start-everything.sh script within /online_partitioning_for_ssj/kubernetes.

+To run experiments the run_in_parts.sh scripts within /online_partitioning_for_ssj/kubernetes can be used.
+You will need to provided the configuration details through an experiments.txt file.